cloudflare/cloudflare-docs/content/ruleset-engine/rules-language/functions.md

   - Returns part of the `field` value (the value of a String or Bytes [field](/ruleset-engine/rules-language/fields/)) from the `start` byte index up to (but excluding) the `end` byte index.
 The first byte in `field` has index `0`.
 If you do not provide the optional `end` index, the function returns the part of the string from `start` index to the end of the string.

-  - The `end` index must be greater than the `start` index.
+  - The `end` index must be to the right of the `start` index on the string.
 The `start` and `end` indexes can be negative integer values, which allows you to access characters from the end of the string instead of the beginning.

   - *Examples:*